 Pros of Being a Vacationing Voiceover Talent

-– Primarily that I get to make a little extra money on my trip and help offset some of the costs.
+– Primarily, I get to make a little extra money on my trip and help offset some of the costs.
 It makes it feel like I’m getting a big discount on the travel bill.

 – I can keep some of my regular voiceover clients, who are used to having immediate access and service, happy.
-The caveat being that there are limitations to what I can provide, since I don’t typically travel with sound equipment.
+The caveat is that there are limitations to what I can provide since I don’t typically travel with sound equipment.

-– It feels good to not be missing out on new work.
-I can check my email and still be in touch with any new job inquiries or offers, if only to tell them that I’ll be available again in a few days.
+– It feels good not to be missing out on new work.
+I can check my email and still be in touch with any new job inquiries or offers if only to tell them I’ll be available again in a few days.

 Cons of the Working Voiceover Vacation